The cephalosporin class of antibiotics includes cefpodoxime for dogs.

 How Does the Drug Cefpodoxime Work?

-Cefpodoxime for dogs destroys the cell wall of susceptible bacteria to cause death.
+Cefpodoxime for dogs destroys the cell walls of susceptible bacteria to cause death.
 Due to its high resistance to bacterial enzyme breakdown, it may often be used when conventional antibiotics like penicillin or cephalexin cannot.

 Dosages of Cefpodoxime for Dogs